tgremlin/terraform-ansible-aws/README.md

 This code will deploy an EC2 instance on AWS, with a hello world index page, configured by Ansible.
 To run, download or clone repository, and you must update the following values and files:
 - **Vars.tf**
+  - region: Enter an AWS region, default is us-east-1
   - vpc_cidr: Enter your desired CIDR block, default is 10.0.0.0/16.
   - pub_sub_cidr: Enter the CIDR for the public subnet, default is 10.0.10.0/24.
   - ami_id: Enter an AMI id for the instance.